-Alaskan adventurer Bruce “Buck” Nelson shares with us his knowledge he gained through is survival trip for 70 days in southeastern Alaska.
+Alaskan adventurer Bruce "Buck" Nelson shares some of the knowledge he gained during his 70-day survival trip in southeastern Alaska.

-Surviving off the land in Alaska has been a dream of many outdoorsman, such as myself, and I was eager to ask him about that subject.
+Surviving off the land in Alaska has been a dream of many outdoorsmen, including me.
+So, I was eager to ask Buck about that subject.

-During your 70 days in the southeastern Alaskan wilderness, what do you rank as your ten most important items that helped you the most?
+During your 70 days in the southeastern Alaskan wilderness, what do you rank as the ten most important items that helped you the most?

 Mr. Bruce "Buck" Nelson: